8000M PEAKS - STATISTICS

 Note 2: All Everest summits above were completed during the Spring season and using bottled oxygen.

-* Seamus Lawless successfully climbed Everest in 2019, but disappeared following a fall above Camp 4 on the descent.
+* Seamus Lawless successfully climbed Everest in 2019, but disappeared on the descent following a suspected fall above Camp 4.

 Irish Attempts (No Summit):

-71 unsuccessful attempts to climb Everest by various Irish climbers between 1993 & 2023.
+There have been 72 unsuccessful attempts to climb Everest by Irish climbers between 1993 & 2025.

 Irish Summits: